Where we walk

 Seymour Tower was constructed in 1782 and dominates the Royal Bay of Grouville.
 The tower is surrounded by a mass of granite rocks and gullies and is home to a diverse range of marine creatures and birds.

 The walk takes you across sand bars and into the gullies, which fall dry at low tide.
-Stand in places where, within a few hours, your footprints will be covered by up to 40 ft/12m of water as the ocean returns to reclaim its territory.
-Without local knowledge or a guide, you should not venture into this lunar-like landscape.
+Stand in places where, within a few hours, up to 40 feet/12 meters of water will cover your footprints as the ocean returns to reclaim its territory.

 Learn about maritime history and fishing activities from local guides who have lived and walked in this area for many years.
 Perhaps observe low-water fishermen and women searching for lobster, prawns and even the famous Jersey ormer.